By: Natasha Archary

 With more families moving from dual income to single income households, it seems like budgeting is the new favourite past-time for South Africans lately.
 Resilient though we are, there’s only so many wise-cracks we can take before we have to admit that things are honestly dire in the country.

-Divorce, death of a breadwinner, a partner deciding to go back to school or stay home with the baby, these are very real scenarios that could be at play and no matter the reason, you need to ask, is it possible to survive on the bare minimum?
+Apart from the pandemic, divorce, death of a breadwinner, a partner deciding to go back to school or stay home with the baby, are all very real scenarios that could be at play and no matter the reason, you need to ask, is it possible to survive on the bare minimum?

 Side hustle that hustle

 With everyone and their moms having a side hustle today, get yourself one that won’t require over-exerting yourself.
 Find a strength or passion project that pays and dedicate a few hours a day to that, outside your regular nine to five.

 No it’s not going to be an easy transition, and it may seem impossible at times but as long as you’re consistent in your spend habits, it can be done.
 It may seem exhausting and cutting back is not an exact science but we’re all doing exactly that these days.
 Side hustling and restricting the purse strings.